Rookie Cards of Kevin Mawae

 Coach Moses taught him how to love the game of football and how to respect the game.
 He learned how to love the preparation, the plays, and the puzzle.
 He learned how to put on his uniform and how to lace up his cleats.

-Kevin went on to play for Lousiana State University and had a successful college career.
-He was the 36th overall pick in the 2nd Round of the 1994 Draft and was picked up by the Seattle Seahawks.
+Kevin went on to play for Lousiana State University and had a successful college career and was drafted by the NFL in 1994, he played his first four years in the NFL with the Seahawks.

 His Hall of Fame enshrinement speech was full of raw emotions, Mawae reflects on the game of football and comes to the conclusion that football is the greatest game in the world but then goes onto explain why.